aelindeman/openrct2-ride-inspection-manager/README.md

 This plugin simply automates something you can already do in-game normally, without cheats.

-It also knows that Crooked House and Maze rides don't break down, and therefore don't need to be inspected, so it will always set their inspection intervals to *Never* (regardless of your inspection interval choice).
+It also knows that Crooked House, Maze, and Mini Golf rides don't break down, and therefore don't need to be inspected, so it will always set their inspection intervals to *Never* (regardless of your inspection interval choice).

 ## Installation